project-march/ProjectMarch/doc/march_packages/march_hardware_builder.rst

 Overview
 --------
-This package contains a library which can be included to to create a MarchRobot from .yaml config files.
+This package contains a library which can be included to create a ``MarchRobot`` from YAML config files and a robot description in URDF.
+Whereas the YAML describes some properties of the hardware used in the robot, the hardware builder uses the URDF for joint limits.
+The joints in the YAML and the URDF must match.
 The implementation is rather straightforward and nearly all of the logic can be found in the :hardware-interface:`HardwareBuilder class <march_hardware_builder/src/hardware_builder.cpp>`.

 ROS API
 -------